mmogodigital/jozihub-web/docs/2015-08-27-jozihub-website.md

 Praeklet will:
 - Implement the new design for the events supplied by JoziHub

+JoziHub will:
+- Supply a new HTML design for implementation

 ### Membership options
 > There are five membership options: